When deploying an application using Pipelines, there are several places that Environment Variables are available.

 Where # is the incremented application release version.
 For more information on releases see Releases.

 These variables are supplied by Pipelines and are available during Build, Deploy, Restart, and Terminate tasks.
 These variables are populated with your Docker credentials entered in the Pipelines web UI.
-For more info see: Enabling Docker for Existing Application.
+For more information see: Enabling Docker for Existing Application.

 This is the user name you specified when integrating with your docker registry.